dvdsmr/QuantFinance/README.md

 # Quantitative Finance with C++
-This repo contains a code basis for quantitative methods in finance, coded in C++ and visualized using Python.
+This repository contains a code basis for quantitative methods in finance, coded in C++ and visualized using Python.

 As an example application, the below plot showcases the price surfaces in the Black-Scholes-Merton model for european call and put options.